Elcomsoft iOS Forensic Toolkit

 Features and Benefits

-Physical Acquisition for 32-bit and 64-bit Apple Devices
+Physical Acquisition for Legacy, 32-bit and 64-bit Apple Devices

-Physical acquisition is the method of choice for accessing information stored in iOS devices.
-When having a choice, forensic customers performing physical acquisition will obtain more information from the device than by using any other method such as logical acquisition or backup analysis.
-While it is difficult to predict how long it would take to break a password protecting an offline backup, physical acquisition operates on fixed-timeframe basis, which guarantees the delivery of the entire content of a 32-GB device in 40 minutes or less (depending on the amount of information stored in the device).
-Much more information is available with physical acquisition compared to backup analysis, creating a bit-precise image of the device in real time.
-It also returns more data than logical acquisition, as many files are locked by the operating system and not accessible during the process of logical acquisition.
+Physical acquisition is the only acquisition method to extract full application data, downloaded messages and location history.
+Physical acquisition operates on fixed-timeframe basis, which guarantees the delivery of the entire content of a 32-GB device in 40 minutes or less (depending on the amount of information stored in the device).
+In many cases, physical acquisition returns more data than logical acquisition, as many files are locked by the operating system and not accessible during the process of logical acquisition.

 A proprietary acquisition technique is exclusively available in Elcomsoft iOS Forensic Toolkit for 64-bit devices.
 Physical acquisition for 64-bit devices is fully compatible with jailbroken iPhones and iPads equipped with 64-bit SoC, returning the complete file system of the device (as opposed to bit-precise image extracted with the 32-bit process).
-Note that the keychain is extracted but cannot be decrypted with the new 64-bit process.
 Only devices with known or empty passcode are supported; passcode protection must be removed in iOS settings prior to acquisition.

 iOS Forensic Toolkit implements unconditional physical acquisition support for old iDevices (up to and including iPhone 4).
 Physical acquisition is also available for jailbroken 32-bit devices such as the iPhone 4S, 5, and 5C, the original iPad mini and 32-bit iPads.
 64-bit devices are supported via a dedicated physical acquisition for 64-bit devices technique (jailbreak required).